 This citation is from an exhibition catalog description written by Ford Madox Brown regarding his painting The Last of England (1852–1855), which portrays a writer (not a laborer) and his wife on their departure for Australia during a great emigration in the 1850s.4 Derek Jarman adopted that same title for the sixth of his eleven feature films after actor Tilda Swinton complained about the original working title The Dead Sea, taken from a Thatcherism.5 Regardless of whether Jarman was employing a double entendre in his appropriation of Brown’s title, it’s worth consideration in the context of our present conundrum that these emigrants presumably had no desire whatsoever to integrate themselves into what has been described as “the oldest continual culture on the planet.”6

 Both Morrissey and Jarman were appalled by Margaret Thatcher’s cruel aspirations for Britain.
 The two collaborated by way of Jarman setting Smiths songs to film in 1986.
-Jarman portrayed a Britain in decline and disarray first in Jubilee (1977, pre-Thatcher) and then The Last of England (1987, after eight years of her PMship).
+Jarman portrayed a Britain in decline and disarray first in Jubilee (1977, pre-Thatcher) and then in The Last of England (1987, after eight years of her PMship).
 Steven Dillon7 cites Michael O’Pray’s contrast of the two films:

 The carnivalesque air of Jubilee, with its black humor and theatrical excess, is replaced [in The Last of England] by the unrelieved anger of a poetic documentarist who uses the wasteland of London’s docklands to create an atmosphere of hysteria, paranoia, and pessimism.8